 Hi, I’m Holden.
 I’ve spent the last ten years dedicated to the science of animal behavior, but I’m not just a nerd.
 Dogs connect us to the wild, the land and ancestral practices of hunting, traveling, work, survival, community and play.
 I love looking for ways to meet an individual dog’s innate needs, talents and motivations, even if our shared society has changed dramatically in the last thousand years.

 Growing up with gun-dogs, later adopting and fostering terriers, shepherds and many mixed breed dogs, I now share my life with my sled dog ZZ.
 I particularly love working- and primitive-breeds.
-In my free time I am a sailor and amateur canicross runner.
-I spent seven years living aboard (with dogs!)
+In my free time I am an amateur canicross runner, and a sailor (I spent seven years living aboard with dogs!)

 Our expectations for our pets are high and there are often mis-matches and mis-understandings between what we want and what our dogs were designed to do.
 A cornerstone of my work is to help you and your dog co-exist, communicate and thrive cooperatively in whatever environment you share.
 I aim to achieve the highest possible welfare outcomes for your family.

 My education & Credentials

 I have well over a decade of experience working professionally with dogs, beginning in shelter and rescue, though I’ve been a teacher as long as I can remember and my work in applied behavior and learning theory began with (human) kids!

-I am a featured conference and panel speaker including the Pet Professional Guild, The Academy for Dog Trainers and Animal Rescue Foundation, and I publish regularly in PPG’s Barks from the Guild.
+I am a featured conference and panel speaker for organizations including the Pet Professional Guild, The Academy for Dog Trainers and Animal Rescue Foundation, and I publish regularly in PPG’s BARKS magazine.